DragonLeo188/spotify-ripper/README.rst

 Ubuntu/Debian
 ~~~~~~~~~~~~~

+Note: As of Ubuntu 20.04, Python 2 has been removed and Python 3 is the default.
+You can use the pyenv method to install Python 2 on Ubuntu 20.04 and up, but if that does not work you can follow this guide(https://www.vultr.com/docs/how-to-install-python-2-on-ubuntu-20-04).

 Recommend approach uses `pyenv <https://github.com/yyuu/pyenv>`__.
 If
 you don't use pyenv, you need to install the ``python-dev`` package
 too.
 If you are installing on the Raspberry Pi (gen 1), use the